jcbendernh/ADFOrchestrator/DatabricksDLTPipeline.md

 2. <b>Until Activity - Wait Until Pipeline Completes</b>: Creates a loop of checking the state of the Pipeline until it is not equal to "RUNNING".
     1. <b>Web Activity - List pipeline updates API</b>: This utilizes the [List pipeline updates](https://docs.databricks.com/api/azure/workspace/pipelines/listupdates) Databricks REST API to retrieve the Update ID of the specific DLT Pipeline.<br>
     NOTE: This utilizes the universal Managed Identity of the Databricks service to make the REST call.
-    2. <b>Web Activity - Get a pipeline update API</b>: This utilizes the [Get a pipeline update](https://docs.databricks.com/api/azure/workspace/pipelines/getupdate) Databricks REST API to retrieve the Update State of the specific Workflow/Pipeline.<br>
+    2. <b>Web Activity - Get a pipeline update API</b>: This utilizes the [Get a pipeline update](https://docs.databricks.com/api/azure/workspace/pipelines/getupdate) Databricks REST API to retrieve the Update State of the specific DLT Pipeline.<br>
     NOTE: This utilizes the universal Managed Identity of the Databricks service to make the REST call.
     3. <b>Variable Activity - Check Pipeline Status</b>: Applies an iif statement to identify the Pipeline as either "RUNNING" or not "RUNNING".
     4. <b>Wait Activity - Wait to Recheck API</b>: Waits "x" seconds based on the  pipeline parameter of <b>WaitSeconds</b>.